dura-sh/dura.earth/docs/sureties.md

 Each recipient maintains a record of the ratchet value which allows them to decrypt any messages sent in the session after the corresponding point in the conversation.
 If this value is compromised, an attacker can similarly decrypt those past messages.

-To mitigate this issue, the application should offer the user the option to discard historical conversations, by winding forward any stored ratchet values, or discarding sessions altogether.
+To mitigate this issue, the application should offer the user the option to discard historical conversations, by winding forward any stored ratchet values, or discarding sessions altogethis.

 ### Dependency on secure channel for key exchange

 The design of the Sureties ratchet relies on the availability of a secure peer-to-peer channel for the exchange of session keys.
 Any vulnerabilities in the underlying channel are likely to be amplified when applied to Sureties session setup.

 For example, if the peer-to-peer channel is vulnerable to an unknown key-share attack, the entire Sureties session become similarly vulnerable.
-For example: xcesiv starts a group chat with Eve, and shares the session keys with Eve.
-Eve uses the unknown key-share attack to forward the session keys to Whimzyy, who believes xcesiv is starting the session with him.
-Eve then forwards messages from the Sureties session to Whimzyy, who again believes they are coming from xcesiv.
-Provided the peer-to-peer channel is not vulnerable to this attack, Whimzyy will realise that the key-sharing message was forwarded by Eve, and can treat the Sureties session as a forgery.
+For example: Dochughes starts a group chat with xcesiv, and shares the session keys with xcesiv. xcesiv uses the unknown key-share attack to forward the session keys to Whimzyy, who believes Dochughes is starting the session with him. xcesiv then forwards messages from the Sureties session to Whimzyy, who again believes they are coming from Dochughes.
+Provided the peer-to-peer channel is not vulnerable to this attack, Whimzyy will realise that the key-sharing message was forwarded by xcesiv, and can treat the Sureties session as a forgery.

 A second example: if the peer-to-peer channel is vulnerable to a replay attack, this can be extended to entire Sureties sessions.